Back to top

 WPRM Santa Trains

-The Western Pacific Railroad Museum in the Plumas County town of Portola offers festive Santa Trains in December; 2022 info TBA.
+The Western Pacific Railroad Museum in the Plumas County town of Portola offers festive Santa Trains on December 7, 13, 14, 20, and 21.
 Enjoy homemade cookies, hot cider, coffee, and hot chocolate.
 Kids can meet Santa and Mrs. Claus.
 Train rides usually start at 5 pm and continue until everyone gets a turn (usually until around 8 pm).
-Portola is approximately a one-hour drive north of Truckee.
+Portola is approximately a one-hour drive north of Lake Tahoe.

 V&T Candy Cane Express, Virginia City NV

 This railroad experience is not in California, but it's just an hour or so away from Tahoe and definitely worth the drive.
 Board a festively decorated train and take a scenic 45-minute trip on the 150-year old Virginia & Truckee Railroad route, while enjoying hot cocoa or cider, candy canes, and cookies.
-Ride through the enchanting Candy Cane Tunnel and listen to a reading of “'Twas the Night Before Christmas”.
 You might even see wild horses along the way!
-Train rides take place from November 25–December 18.
+Train rides take place weekends from November 29–December 22.